l2iterative/alternative-serde0/README.md

 present a serializer that converts RISC Zero input into `Vec<u32>`, with the corresponding deserialization.

-The idea is to run a finite-state automata (called `ByteBufAutomata`) alongside the serialization, and when it observes the following, it temporarily modifies the way of serialization so that it resembles the padded-to-word approach that RISC Zero recommends.
+The idea is to run a finite-state automata (called `ByteBufAutomata`) alongside the serialization, and when it observes several continuous u8 being serialized together, it temporarily modifies the way of serialization so that it resembles the padded-to-word approach that RISC Zero recommends.

-- A sequence whose *immediate* child is `u8`, no exception.
-This applies to `[u8]`, `Vec<u8>`.
-- The starting segment of a tuple that consists of only `u8`, which applies to `[u8; 0..=32]` and `(u8, u8, u8, ..., u8, T, ...)`.
-Of course, one may prefer to support only the former but not the latter, but this is not possible as `serde` interprets the short `u8` vector as like tuple, so in order to support short `u8` vectors, we have to handle the starting segment of a tuple of type `u8`.
-This is not disadvantagous because we also save space for storing the tuple.
-If we really want to disgintuish them, it is likely that the serializer needs to leave hints to the deserializer, as serialization itself is an art from left to right, and the deserializer does not have the ability to look ahead.

 The finite-state automata, throughout the process, is being activated and deactivated.
+- **Activate:** It activates when it encounters a `u8`.
-- **Activate:** The start of serializing a sequence or a tuple would activate it.
+- **Deactivate:** Serializing the rest of the basic types would deactivate it.
-- **Deactivate:** Virtually all of remaining serialization steps other than serializing `u8` would deactivate it.
-When it is deactivated, it serializes the receiving `u8` into a compact and padded `Vec<u32>`.
-The end of serializing a sequence or a tuple would also deactivate it.

 When the machine is active, serializing and deserializing over `u8` would be different.
-- **Serialize:** The automata withholds the `u8` and would serialize them altogether with deactivated.
+- **Serialize:** If the previous `u8` has not taken a full word, the new `u8` would be snuck into that word.
+Otherwise, a new word is created.
 - **Deserialize:** To read a single `u8`, the automata reads an entire word, converts it into four bytes, and supplies these four bytes.
 This process repeats until the automata is deactivated, at which moment either there are not remaining bytes or all the remaining bytes are zeros.